 I will suggest you have a medium-sized crewel needle if you are a novice in stitching.
-You can also give a try to a variety pack that includes sizes in 3-9.
+You can also give try a variety pack that includes sizes 3-9.

 Chenille needles have a large eye with a sharp tip.
 Like tapestry needles, they also come in sizes 13-28.
 Ideal to use when you are stitching crewel embroidery.